How to Survive and Thrive in Partnerships with Ayush Sharma

 In the world of partnerships, ambiguity often reigns supreme—but the wisdom of seasoned professionals can serve as a guiding light.
 As part of the continuing Partner School series, Co-Founder and CEO of Firneo Scott Pollack spoke with Ayush Sharma, Google’s former Head of Partnerships.

 During the interview, Ayush helped to demystify the world of partnerships and shared valuable advice on building a successful career in this industry.
 This blog post aims to take the key points of Scott and Ayush’s insightful conversation and distill them into a series of memorable, valuable tips.
+(Watch the full interview)

 Tip #1: Find the Right Employer

 While aspiring partnerships leaders are considering potential employers, Ayush encouraged them to take cultural alignment and business fit into account.
-Companies that prioritize collaboration, innovation, and ecosystem engagement present fertile ground for partnerships professionals By finding organizations that line up with their personal values and are already partnership-oriented, partnerships pros can set themselves up for long-term success in their careers.
+Companies that prioritize collaboration, innovation, and ecosystem engagement present fertile ground for partnerships professionals.
+By finding organizations that line up with their personal values and are already partnership-oriented, partnerships pros can set themselves up for long-term success in their careers.

 Tip #2: Embrace the Partnerships Mindset